Do you find it hard to keep your attention on a task? Luckily, it is possible to do exercises to improve your focus.

 A well-known technique for focused work is the ‘Pomodoro technique’.
 In the Pomodoro technique, you focus for 25 minutes, then take a 5-minute break.
 This 25 min/5 min combination is named a ‘Pomodoro’.
 After 4 Pomodoros (2 hours), it’s time for a longer break of 25 minutes.

 You can set timers on your phone, or you can download one of the many ‘Pomodoro’ apps.

 Meditation has several benefits, one of them being that it increases your attention span and improves focus.
-When you’re meditating, it’s basically a concentration exercise, as you want to keep your focus on your meditation.
+When you’re meditating, it’s basically a focus exercise, as you want to keep your attention on your meditation.

 There are several apps that can help you with meditating, for example, Headspace, Calm and Breathe.

 Focus exercise 3: Build willpower